 Actually, I’ll just take a dark roast.

-Actually, it’s on me, and you can get the next one.
+And you know what, it’s on me.
+You get the next one.

 But make no mistake, intensity amplifies results.

-Your timeline for completing your goals will be directly correlated with your willingness to work harder and sacrifice more.
+Your timeline for completing your goals directly correlates with your willingness to work harder and sacrifice more.

 So if you want to have more now, and get to your end goal on a later time table, make it so.
 I could see some scenarios in my own life where this is the path I would choose.

-However, if you want to get out of debt in record time (like I did), then you have to really go bare bones with your budget.
+However, if you want to demolish your debt in record time, like I did, then you have to really go bare bones with your budget.
 In my opinion, things like a $12, 6oz bottle of hand lotion have to cause some heartburn.